articles

 A lack of sleep can cause daytime fatigue, making us less likely and less motivated to exercise.
 It can also cause us to get tired earlier during physical activity.

 Poor sleep also means that we slow down our recovery time due to less growth hormone being released due to a lack of the type of sleep that we need for muscle growth.
-Also, with poor sleep, we have an increase of cortisol, which slows down the production of the growth hormone to help with muscle growth.
+Also, with poor sleep, we have an increase in cortisol, which slows down the production of the growth hormone to help with muscle growth.

 On the flip side, getting more sleep can help increase athletic performance and muscle growth.
 Also getting more exercise can help improve sleep quality.
 Win-win!